Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Cosmos.DisableLocalAuth.md

 ## DESCRIPTION

-Cosmos DB can have local authentication methods enabled or disabled.
+Every request to an Cosmos DB Account resource must be authenticated.

-Disabling local authentication ensures that Entra ID (previously Azure Active Directory) is used exclusively for authentication.
+Cosmos DB supports authenticating requests using either Entra ID (previously Azure AD) identities or local authentication.
+Local authentication uses accounts keys that are granted permissions to the entire Cosmos DB Account.

 Using Entra ID, provides consistency as a single authoritative source which:

 - Increases clarity and reduces security risks from human errors and configuration complexity.
+- Allows granting of permissions using role-based access control (RBAC).
 - Provides support for advanced identity security and governance features.

+Disabling local authentication ensures that Entra ID is used exclusively for authentication.
+Any subsequent requests to the resource using account keys will be rejected.

 ## RECOMMENDATION